-Discussion Similar to the hospital-level approach, in the analysis of ED visits at the patient level, I find that hospitals respond to audits by reducing inpatient admissions.
-Once the patient is already in the ED, it seems that hospitals change how they bill a patient's care (as observation or inpatient), but do not discharge them from the hospital or change the actual amount of care provided.19 In contrast, in the across-hospital analysis I find a decrease in inpatient admissions without a symmetric increase in observation stays or outpatient care.
-The difference between the two sets of results could be driven by the subset of patients I focus on in the patient-level analysis: ED patients who have already arrived at the hospital.
-The reductions at the hospital level might reflect efforts to reduce admissions before patients even arrive at the hospital, like discouraging physician referrals and transfers, influencing ambulance referral patterns, or deciding to not expand ED capacity.
+Discussion Similarly to the hospital-level approach, in the analysis of ED visits at the patient level, I find that hospitals respond to audits by reducing inpatient admissions.
+Once the patient is already in the ED, it seems that hospitals change how they bill a patient's care (as observation or inpatient) but do not discharge them from the hospital or change the actual amount of care provided.21 In contrast, in the across-hospital analysis I find a decrease in inpatient admissions without a symmetric increase in observation stays or outpatient care.
+The difference between the two sets of results could be driven by the subset of patients I focus on in the patient-level analysis: patients who have already arrived at the hospital for an ED visit.
+The hospital-level analysis includes admissions that did not originate in the ED, such as transfers or physician referrals.
+The reductions at the hospital level might reflect efforts to reduce admissions before patients even arrive at the hospital-such as discouraging physician referrals and transfers, influencing ambulance referral patterns, or deciding to not expand ED capacity.